kvthweatt/unredactor/README.md

 # Un-Redactor
-A PDF editing tool that lets you put your own information over a redaction box.
+A PDF editing tool that lets you put your own information over a redaction box, and extract all text.

 This tool is for forensics purposes.
 It does not "recover" data truly destroyed by redaction tools.